bradbell/xrst/test_rst/auto_file_dev.rst

 conf_dict
 *********
-is a python dictionary representation of the xrst.toml file.
+is a python dictionary representation of the configuration file.
-(It is empty if there is no such file).

 .. meta::
    :keywords: rst_dir